 In his book Ronnie wrote that Harold Jenkins (Conway Twitty) had encouraged him to come to Toronto.
 After his arrival in Toronto he said that he had “found some of the best musicians in the world, they just did not know it”.

 Now his original band, The Hawks, was no slouch, but Ronnie went through a lot of musicians.
 His most significant group from Toronto went on to become “The Band“.

-At one point, he had even asked me if I would like to be a sax player in his group – but at that time I was a bit “chicken” and preferred to continue with my good day job in the exciting computer field. – Russ
+At one point, Ronnie asked me if I would like to be a sax player in his group – but at that time I preferred to continue with my good day job in the exciting computer field. – Russ

 The original Hawks from Arkansas of course were, Ronnie, Levon Helm, Will “Pop” Jones, Jimmy Ray Paulman plus others.
 For a man that never really made it big he certainly discovered some incredible musicians.